home-assistant/home-assistant.io/source/_integrations/intesishome.markdown

   - climate
 ---

-The `IntesisHome` climate platform lets you control [IntesisHome](https://www.intesishome.com) and [Airconwithme](https://airconwithme.com) devices.
+The `IntesisHome` climate platform lets you control [IntesisHome](https://www.intesishome.com), [Airconwithme](https://airconwithme.com) and [IntesisBox](https://www.intesisbox.com) devices.
 IntesisHome provides integrations with air conditioners, including Panasonic, Daikin, Fujitsu, Toshiba, LG and more.

-Note: IntesisHome products are a separate product line to IntesisBox.
-This platform does not support IntesisBox devices (which can be controlled locally using the WMP protocol).
+The platform allows for local control of IntesisBox devices using the WMP protocol, and local control of some IntesisHome models which include an embedded webserver.

 ## Configuration